-.
-Notification of emergency shall be direct trough approved maritime communications systems.

-.
-The JRCC's are directly connected to the coastal radio stations at Bodø and Rogaland Costal Radio Station North, over 65'N

-Costal Radio Station South, under 65'N

-.
-All distress alerts/traffic on MF, VHF and DSC are routed to the JRCCs

-.
-Ships will automatically be connected to JRCC Stavanger when using INMARSAT distress via EIK LES.

-.
-Alarms from 406 Mhz EPIRBS will be handled by Cospas/Sarsat NMCC (Norwegian Mission Control Center) at JRCC Bodoe and terminate at the responsible JRCC.
+- .
+Notification of emergency shall be direct trough approved maritime communications systems. - .
+The JRCC's are directly connected to the CRS, coastal radio station North and costal radio station South.
+All distress alerts/traffic on MF, VHF and DSC are routed to the JRCCs - .
+Ships will automatically be connected to JRCC Stavanger when using INMARSAT distress via EIK LES. - .
+Alarms from 406 Mhz EPIRBS will be handled by Cospas/Sarsat NMCC (Norwegian Mission Control Center) at JRCC Bodø and terminate at the responsible JRCC.